paulchen2713/YOLOv3-PyTorch/README.md

   - Make sure we can properly run ```train.py``` with radar dataset
   - Find a proper way to measure the "communication overhead"
   - Test the functionality of  ```seed_everything()```, check if it works like the way we think
+  - Find a newer stable PyTorch and CUDA version for the project
 - 2023.02.07
   - The code ```detect.py``` and ```model_with_weights2.py``` works fine, but the result may not be the way as we expected
   - Need to figure out the usability of the converted weights, since there is a huge difference between random weights and the converted weights, maybe it's not complete garbage